compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 >     # Attention output
 >     output = torch.matmul(softmax, V)
 >     print("Attention output (softmax * V):\n", output)
+>
+> The prefix self comes from the fact that the attention is calculated from the sequence itself.

 ...
 Self-attention has been